Ranong Airport

+Ranong Airport (IATA: UNN, ICAO: VTSR) is in Ratchakrut subdistrict, Mueang Ranong district, Ranong province in southern Thailand.

 Location

 Ranong airport serves the province of Ranong in the southern part of the country, it is located 500 km from Bangkok.
 The airport is located in a flat area at an altitude of 17 m above sea level, from the east there is a mountain range, between it and the airport territory there is highway number 4.
 The highest point of this area is Mount Khao Nom Sao (1089 m), 6 km from the airport.

 History

 Construction started on 30 March 1993, completed on 18 May 1995.
-The first aircraft to receive Ranong airport was a Boeing 737 with 150 passengers on board.
+The first aircraft to be received by Ranong airport was a Boeing 737 with 150 passengers on board.
 The main terminal area is about 4 thousand square meters and is designed for 300 passengers.
 In 2019, the airport served 2,237 flights and 170 thousand passengers.

 Airlines and destinations

+As of January 2025, there are no international flights to Ranong.